Ayushsharma707/log-analyzer/README.md

 # 🔍 Log Analyzer

-**Log Analyzer** is a Python tool that helps you quickly understand what’s happening in your test logs — without reading every line manually.
+**Log Analyzer** is a Python tool that helps you quickly understand what’s happening in your test logs,without reading every line manually.

 It checks log files and gives you a simple summary like: